TimeTraveller-San/BengaliAI/README.md

 Might also serve as a repo for the next image classification competition, won't lose again.

+# Disclaimer
+You will be a fool if you copy anything from this repo.
+I probably implemented, whatever you're copying, wrong.

 An incomplete list of things I failed with:

 ## Augmentations